patrickhuie19/benchmark-action/README.md

       - name: Run Go Benchmark Action
         uses: patrickhuie19/go-benchmark-action@v1
         with:
-          benchmarks: 'from-pr'  # Use benchmarks specified in PR, or default benchmarks
+          benchmarks-pr: 'from-pr'  # Use benchmarks specified in PR, or default benchmarks
+          benchmarks-merges: 'BenchmarkAdd' # Default list of benchmarks to run on merges
           trigger-branches: 'main,dev'  # Comma-separated list of branches for merging
           use-gh-pages: 'true'  # Enable or disable GitHub Pages
           github-token: ${{ secrets.GITHUB_TOKEN }}  # Use the built-in GitHub token
           gh-pages-branch: 'gh-pages'  # GitHub Pages branch (if use-gh-pages is true)
+          alert-comment-cc-users: '@patrickhuie19'
 ```

 ## Open Questions